Hrq13/rick-and-morty-characters/README.md

-## Try it out at hrq13.github.io/rick-and-morty-characters/
+Try it out at [the hosted page](https://hrq13.github.io/rick-and-morty-characters/).

 # Essentials